• Skip to primary navigation

 Without some kind of sweetness added like the bananas and honey in this recipe I think it can definitely be a bit plain tasting!

-But millet is an ancient food with almost a third of the world having this as a staple in their diets so they can't be wrong can they?
+But millet is an ancient food with almost a third of the world having this healthy banana millet porridge as a staple in their diets.

 A bowl of banana millet porridge with a bag of millet flakes in the background.